idvorkin/idvorkin.github.io/_d/fail2.md

 ### Good sayings

 - Success is falling down 7 times and getting up 8
-- Failure isn't an option it's a requirement
+- Failure isn't an option; it's a requirement
 - The default, doing nothing, is usually a failure
 - Fear is the mind killer
 - Fear of failure is brought to you by the [resistance](/resistance)